-Taco Lasagna with loads of cheddar cheese and cumin-spiked beefy tomato sauce is made even easier with prepped and frozen homemade ground beef taco filling.
-It’s sure to become one of your family’s favorite weeknight meals!
+Taco Lasagna with noodles, cheddar cheese and tomato sauce with ground beef taco filling is sure to become one of your family’s favorite weeknight meals!

-It’s easy to serve up this hearty and deliciously cheesy meal on even the busiest weeknights when you have a stock of frozen Ground Beef Taco Filling.
-Cook up a big batch of homemade taco filling, store in BPA-free vacuum-seal bags using the FoodSaver® System and this as well as a multitude of other quick and easy meals will be on the table with ease!
+It’s easy to serve up this hearty and deliciously cheesy meal on even the busiest weeknights when you have a stock of frozen ground beef taco filling or some leftover from the night before!

 - taco soup